-Let’s be honest, not everybody in the world is a good cook and there are very few “great” chefs out there.
+Not everybody is a good cook, and very few “great” chefs are out there.
 It’s one of the reasons why the chain restaurant industry is projected to be over $120 billion just in the US this year, despite the COVID pandemic.
-Some people simply have no desire to cook; others may try, but just can’t seem to “get the hang of it”.
-Their cooked meals come out undercooked, overcooked or poorly seasoned – even with a recipe that supposedly provides detailed instructions.
-These inexperienced or untalented cooks and chefs have trouble knowing how to get to “done” for their meals, which often makes them unsatisfying.
+Some people have no desire to cook; others may try but can’t seem to “get the hang of it.”
+As a result, their cooked meals come out undercooked, overcooked, or poorly seasoned – even with a recipe that provides detailed instructions.
+Furthermore, these inexperienced or untalented cooks and chefs have trouble knowing how to get “done” for their meals, which often makes them unsatisfying.

-Planning and managing review projects are not for everybody either.
-Many legal professionals don’t have the desire or the time to manage review projects; yet many of them are thrust into doing so with little time and/or minimal training to effectively manage review projects, leading to low quality results, missed deadlines or even inadvertent disclosures.
-It’s one of many “gotchas” that can derail your document review project.
+Planning and managing review projects are only for some.
+Many legal professionals don’t have the desire or the time to manage review projects.
+Yet, many are thrust into doing so with little time or minimal training to manage review projects, leading to low-quality results effectively, missed deadlines, or even inadvertent disclosures.
+In addition, one of many “gotchas” can derail your document review project.

 The End Defines the Beginning

-Well before beginning the review process, it’s important to start thinking about the goals for the review that will take place and you need to look at the goals for the end phases of the EDRM life cycle – Production and Presentation – to help define those goals and ask yourself questions like these:
+Well before beginning the review process, it’s essential to start thinking about the goals for the review that will take place, and you need to look at the plans for the end phases of the EDRM life cycle – Production and Presentation – to help define those goals and ask yourself questions like these:

-- Production: What are the types of documents we will be expected to produce?
+- Production: What types of documents will we expect to produce?
 What is the expected deadline to complete the production?
 What is the expected size of the review population after culling and filtering?
 Should rolling productions be considered?
-Should technology assisted review be considered?
-Is specific expertise or technology needed for certain types of documents (e.g., medical records, CAD drawings, etc.)?
+Should technology-assisted review be considered?
+Is specific expertise or technology needed for certain documents (e.g., medical records, CAD drawings, etc.)?

 Those are just a few examples of the many questions that a review manager may need to consider, and no two document review projects are the same, so the questions vary from project to project (sometimes widely).
-Many legal professionals think that the answer to completing a document review project by the deadline is to “throw bodies” at it but doing so without an experienced review manager who defines what “done” is like the lemmings following each other right over the cliff – you may get to an end result, but it may not be the result you want.
+Many legal professionals think the answer to completing a document review project by the deadline is to “throw bodies.”
+Doing so without an experienced review manager who defines what is “done” is like the lemmings following each other right over the cliff – you may get to a result.
+Still, it may not be the result you want.

 The Project Management Triple Constraint

-Scope is the “done” that drives the other two constraints – if Scope grows, the time or the cost, or both, to complete the project has to be greater.
-The famous saying for a project manager is “you can have it fast, cheap or good – pick two”.
-Experienced review managers understand how to effectively use Scope to make decisions to best manage time and cost.
+The scope is the “done” that drives the other two constraints – if the scope grows, the time, cost, or both must be more significant to complete the project.
+The famous saying for a project manager is, “you can have it fast, cheap, or good – pick two.”
+Experienced review managers understand how to effectively use the scope to make decisions to manage time and cost best.

-When we eat at a fancy restaurant, we expect the chef to provide a great meal.
-He or she has an ability to deliver great food while dealing with numerous variables (including special requests, how busy the restaurant is, etc.) because he or she understands what “done” is for that requested meal.
-Often, we go to a fancy restaurant specifically because we know the chef can provide a better tasting meal than we can.
+We expect the chef to provide a great meal when we eat at a fancy restaurant.
+They can deliver great food while dealing with numerous variables (including special requests, how busy the restaurant is, etc.) because they understand what “done” is for that requested meal.
+Often, we go to a fancy restaurant specifically because we know the chef can provide a better-tasting meal than we can.

 Experienced review managers understand how to define what “done” is – despite numerous variables to consider – before any document review begins.
-They have the knowledge and experience to avoid the biggest “gotcha” in document review today.
+They have the knowledge and experience to avoid the most significant “gotcha” in document review today.

-If you don’t know all the variables you may have to deal with to define “done”, rely on an experienced review manager to help you get there.
-Your understanding of the goals of the case and the ability for an experienced review manager to define the “done” in document review to support those goals is key to the success of the review, as well as the overall case itself, so make sure you consider that when vetting potential review managers to ensure they understand how to define “done” to accomplish those goals.
+If you don’t know all the variables, you may have to deal with to define “done,” rely on an experienced review manager to help you get there.
+The ability of an experienced review manager to determine the “done” in document review to support those goals is key to the success of the review.
+Make sure you consider that when vetting potential review managers to ensure they understand how to define “done” to accomplish those goals.
 Failing to do so may leave you at the end of your review project with a bad taste in your mouth.
 Bon Appetit!